 What’s the difference between GFCI outlet wiring and a GFCI breaker?

-Do outdoor outlets always need GFCI coverage?
+Do outdoor outlets and receptacles always need GFCI coverage?

 Can I replace a GFCI outlet myself?